 Activity 2: Shop, Shop, Shop!

 Chiapas is a veritable Aladdin’s Cave of handicrafts and folk art.
-Although most famous for its delicate weaving and embroidery, the region is also well known for its beautiful pottery and amber work.
+Discover its celebrated pottery, amber work, and world-famous embroidery and weaving up close.
 San Cristóbal’s streets are home to plenty of upmarket boutiques selling brilliantly woven huipiles, the traditional tunics worn by local women, along with jaguar sculptures, delicately decorated lacquered gourds, and amber jewellery.

 What’s much more fun for kids, however, is a trip to the artisan market that sits outside the 16th-century Templo de Santo Domingo.
-This permanent market is bursting with stalls selling locally made goods and is a great place for children to practice their bartering skills and spend their allowance.
+This permanent market is bursting with stalls selling locally made goods.
+It’s a great place for children to practice their bartering skills and spend their allowance.
 Among the aisles you’ll find embroidered shirts and shawls, jewellery, leather sandals, local candy, and my favorite: brightly colored stuffed animals hand-stitched out of wool.

 Activity 3: Visit the Local Villages

-Dozens of Mayan communities pepper the countryside surrounding San Cristóbal and are well worth a visit.
+Dozens of Mayan communities pepper the countryside surrounding San Cristóbal, each well worth a visit.
 Chiapas is home to one of the largest indigenous populations in Mexico and life in these local villages is very different to the big towns and cities.
-Two of the closest villages to San Cristóbal, and therefore the most visited, are San Juan de Chamula and Zinacantan.
+Two of the closest (and most visited) villages to San Cristóbal are San Juan de Chamula and Zinacantan.

 Activity 4: Meet the Crocodiles